georgeflanagin/wordle/README.md

 one per line, several per line, or all on one line.
 You may even have blank lines with no words. `wordle` is not fussy.

+OTOH, `wordle` does not check that all your words in the list are the same length, and if you choose an initial guess or a target that is of a different length, then they will never be found.
+There is an assumption that all the words we are talking about are in lower case.

 ## Method of operation

 `wordle` analyzes the word list to make its guesses based on the letter